ClarityNLP/report-tagging/README.md

 **loaddata.py**

 Helper script to extract tag mappings from the Report Type Mapper and populate it into the database.

+**tag.py**

+Helper script which accepts a report name and returns a list of associated tags.
+Follows the logic of breaking down a report name into bigrams and unigrams and then doing a regex match based on the tag mapping entries stored in the database.